Enceladus and Her Many Mysteries Revealed by the Cassini Space Probe

 After nearly a decade of observations, in mid-2014 scientists announced that 101 separate geysers had been located on Enceladus.
 They are scattered among the cracks at the south pole and correlate to hot spots on the moon, with higher temperatures corresponding to higher emissions.
 As it turns out, the friction the water vapor produces by leaving the fissure creates the heat that Cassini measured.
 Most significant, the size of the openings of the geysers were only 20-40 feet in size, too small to be a result of surface friction.
 They must have a source deep down to allow such small openings to dispel material, giving further evidence for a subsurface ocean (JPL "Cassini Spacecraft", Wall "101," Postberg 40-1).

-Well, all the signs pointed to this conclusion, but after many gravity readings Cassini was able to confirm that Enceladus does have a liquid ocean.
+And after many gravity readings Cassini was able to confirm that Enceladus does have a liquid ocean.
 The moon orbited too much for it to have a solid interior and models based off the Cassini data point to a liquid ocean.
 How so?
 Gravity tugs at objects and as Cassini beams radio waves back to Earth, Doppler shifts record the intensity of the gravity.
 After over 19 flybys of the moon enough data was collected to see how different places tugged at different rates.
 Also, images from Cassini show that the surface rotates at a slightly different rate than the rest of the moon.
 The potential ocean may be 6 miles deep and underneath 19-25 miles of ice.
 Another chance for life in our solar system!
 (NASA "Cassini," JPL "NASA," Postberg 41).

 Impact on Saturn System